datawire/reference-infrastructure-fabric/README.md

 `mv keys/kubernetes-admin ~/.ssh/kubernetes-admin`

+Ensure you the private key is read/write only by your user as well:

+`chmod 600 ~/.ssh/kubernetes-admin`

 #### Invoke Kops to generate the Terraform template for Kubernetes

 Kops takes in a bunch of parameters and generates a Terraform template that can be used to create a new cluster.
 The below command only generates the Terraform template it does not affect your existing infrastructure.